Grading JJ Peterka trade between Sabres, Mammoth

 The Mammoth keep adding talent to their roster

 Peterka had 68 points in 2024-25, a career high in his fourth NHL season.
-But that number was lifted by an unsustainably high shooting percentage of 15.7%.
-The league average last year was 10%.
-Peterka will be a part of an exciting young core and be in Utah for the foreseeable future.
+But that number was lifted by an unsustainably high shooting percentage of 15.7 percent.
+The league average last year was 10 percent.
+Peterka will be a part of an exciting young core and will call Utah home for the foreseeable future.
 His extension number is high, but with a rising cap it could be market value for Peterka.

 Mammoth grade: A-